Sofia-Insa/IdrisButNotAgda/README.md

     true  ∨ b = true
     false ∨ b = b
     ```
   - Associative, Commutative, Interaction, and De Morgan's laws are probably not that obvious from the definitions.
+[JC : some of these are most likely in there already in `Data.Bool.Properties` ; please do another pass]
     - `andSameNeutral`
     - `andFalseFalse`
     - `andTrueNeutral`